ynglukas/the-dojo/README.md

-The CSS Dojo project exists as a demostration of applied CSS concepts, both basic and advanced.
+The CSS Dojo project exists as a demostration of applied CSS concepts,both basic and advanced.
 You can visit it at https://ynglukas.github.io/the-dojo/.